roma-glushko/roma-glushko.github.io/content/thoughts/buy-opensource-build/index.md

 On the other end of the spectrum, we have got the build strategy.

 If **the problem is from a space of your main business, then it's a great indication you may want to build it yourself**.
-The reason is you will have a much better flexibility around making the solution look the way that would give you a competitive advantage on the market.
+The reason is you will have much better flexibility around making the solution look the way that would give you a competitive advantage on the market.
 You will be able to rethink currently available solutions against customer needs and tailor something that is more appropriate or even done in a new way.
 Maybe you just have a wild scale problem or a weird context that doesn't permit a general purpose XaaS to fit well.

-For example, in the case of [DataRobot](https://datarobot.com/), it makes sense for us to invest into anything that would advance our AutoML platform and expand that idea to new emerging markets.
+For example, in the case of [DataRobot](https://datarobot.com/), it makes sense for us to invest in anything that would advance our AutoML platform and expand that idea to new emerging markets.
 It wouldn't make much sense for us to rebuild our deployment tools as it's far from our main competency.

-One way or another, it will **require you a decent amount of resources to complete, some product research and solid engineering team to design and implement it right**.
+One way or another, it will **require you a decent amount of resources to complete, some product research and a solid engineering team to design and implement it right**.
-Not to mention all disadvantages from the open source strategy like **hosting, upgrades, scaling**.
-Those are on you, but you are pretty much in **a full control of that all looks like** since you are designing it.
+Not to mention all disadvantages of the open source strategy like **hosting, upgrades, and scaling**.
+Those are on you, but you are pretty much in **full control of what it looks like** since you are designing it.

 **The build strategy has the biggest scope** among the rest, this is why it's recommended to go with it only when you have solid reasons to cross out the first two strategies.

 Interestingly, engineering-minded people tend to think about the build strategy first and pick it to follow frequently.
 That might be explained by the "when you have a hammer, everything else looks like a nail" saying and that's really a tricky path.
 You may end up on your **own technical island** where you have custom exotic tooling, no one else uses or has experience working with, with limited support, usability, reliability, etc.
-Effectively, you would be unconnected from the rest of "civilization" that uses established industry standards.
+Effectively, you would be unconnected from the rest of the "civilization" that uses established industry standards.
 They are not going to get better or adapt to your growing needs overnight unless you invest a good amount of time into it.
-Now imagine having such projects in some critical flows of the company, and you will know how come that some companies stagnate.
+Now imagine having such projects in some critical flows of the company, and you will know how come some companies stagnate.

 <aside class="admonition note">
     <p class="admonition-title">Takeaway</p>